tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 1. The laundry list of questions doesn't tell the story of your app or describe a user journey.
 It simply provides a list of possible questions and answers in random order.
 The task of a writer is to organize information into a story-like structure &mdash; in this case, to analyze the user's goals and describe how to accomplish them.

+2. This question-list approach doesn't scale.
+The FAQ doesn't have any task-oriented topics where the needed details can be integrated into.
+As a result, when you have another detail to add, you have to just create another Q&A block to add to your ever-growing list.
+When you hit a certain point, your list is so long it's ridiculous.

+3. There's no hierarchy to the list.
+Each question is just as important as the others, which means the trivial questions dilute focus from the more important questions.

-2. The laundry list of questions are no longer "frequently asked."
+4. The laundry list of questions, spanning everything from trivial to important, are not longer questions that are "frequently asked."
 They're just a long string of miscellaneous questions.
 No one wants to title it "Miscellaneous questions" or "Random questions" or "A bunch of questions in an endless list," but that's what it is.

-3. This question-list approach doesn't scale.
-The FAQ doesn't have any user goals where the needed details can be integrated into, so there's no alternative space to add a needed detail but to simply add another question in the ever-growing list.

-4. There's no hierarchy to the list.
-Each question is just as important as the others, which means the trivial questions dilute focus from the more important questions.
+5. These questions rarely originate from actual users.
+They're often safe, sanitized, and positive questions imagined by the product team.
+As such, they're not really "questions" either.
+The product team  just uses a question-like format to give the impression of answering user's questions.

 ## FAQ is an easy writing model